 Building Resilience, Breaking Chains: The Impact of Evidence-Based Therapies in Recovery

-In South Africa, evidence-based approaches to substance abuse rehabilitation are carefully crafted to encompass various aspects of behavior modification, emphasizing the consequences of addiction and outlining the steps toward recovery for individuals, families, and society as a whole.
+In South Africa, evidence-based approaches to substance abuse rehabilitation are carefully crafted to encompass various aspects of behaviour modification, emphasizing the consequences of addiction and outlining the steps toward recovery for individuals, families, and society as a whole.

-Evidence-Based Therapy (EBT) plays a pivotal role in substance abuse rehabilitation, focusing on psychological symptoms and incorporating various therapeutic modalities.
+Evidence-based therapy (EBT) plays a pivotal role in substance abuse rehabilitation, focusing on psychological symptoms and incorporating various therapeutic modalities.
 These may include Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Rational Emotive Behavior Therapy (REBT), Gestalt Therapy, and Family Systems Therapy.